Xonshiz/comic-dl/docs/index.md

 ```

 ### Windows :
 If you're on windows, then it is recommended to download the [`windows binary`](https://github.com/Xonshiz/comic-dl#windows-binary) for this script.
-If you use the windows binary, you don't need to install anything.
+If you use the windows binary, you don't need to install anything, except Node.js.
 But, if for some weird reason you want to use Python script instead, then follow these steps :

 * Install Python > 2.7.6.
 Download the desired installer from [here](https://www.python.org/downloads/).
 * [Add it in the system path](http://superuser.com/questions/143119/how-to-add-python-to-the-windows-path) (if not already added).